You’re on a mission to buy resin. You’ve got a project in your head and resin is what you need to bring it to life.

-Or maybe you’ve already tried making things with resin only to find your project cured sticky, soft or flexible.
+You’ve already tried making things with epoxy only to find your project cured sticky, soft, or flexible.
 You might have a finish with surface holes and pits.
 Or worst of all, you have a project full of bubbles.

 I’ve been there.
 I remember when I started creating with resin and would randomly pick one and hoped it would work.
 Sometimes it did, but sometimes it didn’t.
 Even more frustrating to me was that I had no idea why.

-What may work for one project may produce disastrous results in the next.
+What may work for one project can produce disastrous results in the next.

-Before you buy a resin, ask yourself if you are filling a space or coating a surface?
+Are you filling a space or coating a surface?

 Uh, say what?
 Like I’ve never heard anyone else talk about that.

 Yeah, I get it.
-No one told me about it either and I had to fail at several projects before I realized what the difference was and why it’s important.
+No one told me about it either and it was only after I made a few BIG messes that I realized what the difference was and why it’s important.

 Casting resins mix in a thin viscosity, which makes them perfect to fill molds and spaces in wood river tables.
 They release bubbles easily and cure durable.
-Their downside is that they don’t coat surfaces well, meaning if you use them on a painting or tumbler, you’re going to get holes and fish eyes.
+But, they don’t coat surfaces well, meaning if you use them on a painting or tumbler, you’re going to get holes and fish eyes.

-Now that you know there is a difference between formulas, decide if you need a casting or doming resin.
+Now that you know there is a difference between formulas, choose the specific type.

-From there, choose your specific product based upon the nuances of what you need for your project.
+From there, select your specific kind based upon the nuances of what you need for your project.
 Some of the things you need to consider are

 *minimum and maximum mixing amounts